 How Does Pomeranian Color Genetics work?

 There are seven identified alleles or genes that determine a dog’s coat color and patterning.
 Due to the many different factors and hidden genes, it can be hard to predict the Pomeranian dog’s color.

-Not only do they come in many different colors, their adult coats are often different due to color changes.
+Not only do they come in many different colors, but their adult coats are also often different due to color changes.

-One of the reasons the Pomeranian breed is so appealing is because tzhey come in so many AKC-approved colors!
+One of the reasons the Pomeranian breed is so appealing is because they come in so many AKC-approved colors!

 The breed standard allows anything from Chocolate Sable to Black & Tan to Parti Pomeranians.
-In spite of that, orange has become synonymous with the breed due to their popularity.
+In spite of that, orange has become synonymous with the breed due to its popularity.